Stuart Forster heads into County Durham to attend Kynren at Bishop Auckland and provides an overview of the show dubbed ‘an epic tale of England’.

 A Viking-style village was built in 11Arches Park ahead of the 2019 edition of Kynren.
-It remains closed during the 2022 edition of the show and will not be open for 2023 shows either.
+It remained closed during the 2022 edition of the show and will not be open for 2023 shows either.

 Ringed by a palisade and overlooked by two watch towers, the Viking village features buildings, shelters and a pond.
 Return when it is open and you may see women fishing in the village pond.
 Look out for people tending livestock and blacksmiths hammering metal, causing sparks to fly.

 The Vikings first raided Northumbria in 793.
 During the show, you’ll see axe-wielding warriors form a shield wall.
 They scowl and holler as if about to stride out and ravage northern England again.